 Equitise’s investment platform gives you the chance to become a co-owner in your favourite startups and early-stage companies - a space that was traditionally accessible only to wealthy individuals, venture capitalists and angel investors.

-Acknowledging the opportunities equity crowdfunding brings to investors, companies and the economy, the Crowd-sourced Funding (CSF) Act was passed by federal parliament in May 2017 following the lead of countries such as the UK where the industry is now worth over $700m.
+Acknowledging the opportunities equity crowdfunding brings to investors, companies and the economy, the Crowd-Sourced Funding (CSF) Act was passed by the Australian federal parliament in May 2017 following the lead of countries such as the UK and NZ.

 Equity crowdfunding is democratising traditional investing, making an investment in startups and early-stage businesses accessible to all, while simultaneously offering an alternative route to raising capital for these businesses looking to scale and grow.
 Here are some of its top benefits.